 To apply, send the following documents by email to the Director, email@example.com

-Applications are considered 6 months in advance of the proposed visit and all applicants will be notified as soon as possible after a decision is reached.
+Applications are considered six months in advance of the proposed visit and all applicants will be notified as soon as possible after a decision is reached.

 SCML considers the following criteria when assessing applications from visitors:

-2. The applicant's home institution - our research hub seeks to strength its existing research linkages through visits from scholars based at institutions with which it has relationships or hope to form links.
+- the applicant's home institution - our research hub seeks to strengthen its existing research linkages through visits from scholars based at institutions with which it has relationships or hopes to form links